Joshhortt/pig-latin-translator/README.md

 _Write a Pig Latin translator or should we say an "igPay atinLay anslatorTray"?
 Read all instructions carefully before beginning_.<br/>
 _**How pig latin works (rules)**_:<br/>
-_First, here are the rules of Pig Latin_:<br/>
 _-For words beginning with a vowel, add "way" to the end_.<br/>
 _-For words beginning with one or more consonants, move all of the first consecutive consonants to the end, and add "ay"_.<br/>
-_-If the first consonants include "qu", move the "u" along with the "q".
-Don't forget about words like "squeal" where "qu" doesn't come first_!<br/>
+_-If the first consonants include "qu", move the "u" along with the "q"_!<br/>
 _-For words beginning with "y", treat "y" as a consonant_.

 ## Specifications Outline: